 220 N. Fulton St., Salisbury, NC 28144

-Purpose: To provide outpatient primary care for indigent adults on a first-come, first-served basis.
-Volunteer health care professionals staff the clinic only on Thursdays.
+Purpose: To provide outpatient primary care for indigent adults on a first-come, first-serve basis.
+Volunteer health care professionals staff the clinic on Thursdays.

 Habitat for Humanity of Rowan